tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 **TPOT** means *time per output token*.
 **Total latency** is the full time from sending a request to receiving the complete response.

+Why does this matter for an engineer?
+These metrics help diagnose where an LLM application feels slow.
+If **TTFT** is high, the user waits too long before seeing anything, so the app feels unresponsive.
+If **TPOT** is high, the model starts responding but streams too slowly, which hurts long answers.
+If **total latency** is high, the entire workflow takes too long, even if the first token appears quickly.
+These metrics are useful in chat apps, copilots, RAG systems, and agent workflows because they help identify whether the bottleneck is prompt size, retrieval, model speed, output length, or the overall pipeline design.

 Models with **open-ended output** are powerful because they can handle many kinds of tasks, but they are also harder to evaluate than systems with fixed answer choices.

 **Prompt engineering** means adapting model behavior without changing the model's weights.
 You guide the model through instructions, examples, constraints, and context.